chorman0773/TinyCompiler/README.md

 * Declarations with initializers and assignment statements are lowered into SSA Declarations, and in the case of reassignment, StoreDead annotations.
 * READ statements are desugared into an assignment from a `Read` expression, then lowered as an assignment statement would.
-* BLOCK statements are expanded into the component statements (FIXME: Local variables first declared within blocks need to be `StoreDead`ed at the end of the block)
+* BLOCK statements are expanded into the component statements
-* IF statements and IF-ELSE statements are expanded into comparing branches and unconditional branches (FIXME: Local variables first declared within both ARMs of an IF need to be `StoreDead`ed at the end of the block)
+* IF statements and IF-ELSE statements are expanded into comparing branches and unconditional branches
 * RETURN and WRITE statements are preserved

 The Semantic Analyzer is in the package `github.chorman0773.tiny.sema`.